Adjusting to a New Normal: Living with Type 2 Diabetes

 Life has a way of flipping everything upside down when you least expect it.
 One minute, you’re living life the way you always have, and the next, you’re told that everything is about to change.
 That’s exactly what happened to me when I was diagnosed with Type 2 diabetes.

 Looking back, my body had been trying to tell me something was wrong for a long time.
 I had been passing out a lot, but I brushed it off.
 I figured I just wasn’t eating enough, not drinking enough water, or maybe I was just too hot.
-I was working out every morning before work, running miles on miles, but despite my consistency, I wasn’t losing or gaining weight.
-It didn’t make sense, but I pushed through it, thinking it was just part of life.
+I was working out every morning before work, running mile after mile, but despite my consistency, I wasn’t losing or gaining weight.
+It didn’t make sense, but I kept pushing through, thinking it was just part of life.

-Then, one day, I passed out at work.
+Then one day, I passed out at work.
 It was a hot day in the gym, so I assumed it was just the heat.
 I never once thought my body was actually shutting down.
-Even after passing out multiple times, I still didn’t have answers.
-My doctors initially thought something might be wrong with my heart, so they gave me a heart monitor to track what was happening.
-Along with that, I was given a Freestyle Libre to monitor my blood sugar.
-At that time, I had no idea diabetes was even a possibility—I just thought we were ruling things out.
+Even after fainting multiple times, I still didn’t have answers.
+My doctors thought something might be wrong with my heart, so they gave me a heart monitor to track what was happening.
+They also gave me a Freestyle Libre to monitor my blood sugar.
+At the time, I had no idea diabetes was even a possibility.
+I thought we were just ruling things out.

-Then, on the very first night wearing my monitor, my blood sugar dropped into the 40s.
+But on the very first night wearing the monitor, my blood sugar dropped into the 40s.
 That’s when we knew something was seriously wrong.

 Everything About My Daily Routine Changed

-Before my diagnosis, I would sometimes eat once a day—maybe a big meal, maybe just something quick, and I’d call it good.
-Now?
-I feel like I have to eat all the time just to keep my blood sugar from tanking.
+Before my diagnosis, I would sometimes eat once a day.
+Maybe it was a big meal, maybe just something quick, and I’d call it good.
+Now I feel like I have to eat constantly just to keep my blood sugar stable.
 It’s a complete shift from how I used to live, and honestly, it’s exhausting.

-I also can’t just go for a run anymore—not without bringing something to bring my blood sugar up when it inevitably drops.
-Running used to be my escape, my way to clear my mind, but now I have to plan around it.
-I can’t just lace up my shoes and hit the road for five or six miles.
-I have to bring glucose tabs, a juice box, or something, because my blood sugar can—and will—crash mid-run.
+I also can’t just go for a run anymore.
+I have to bring something with me to raise my blood sugar when it drops, which it always does.
+Running used to be my escape, my way to clear my mind.
+Now I have to plan around it.
+I can’t just lace up my shoes and take off for five or six miles.
+I have to bring glucose tabs, a juice box, or something else because I know my blood sugar might crash mid-run.

-And then there’s my Dexcom.
-I know it’s there to help me, but it still embarrasses me when it goes off in the middle of class.
-The loud beep makes everyone turn around, and I have to explain that no, it’s not a phone call, and no, I’m not getting a Snapchat notification—it’s my phone literally telling me I need sugar now.
+Then there’s my Dexcom.
+I know it helps me, but it still embarrasses me when it goes off during class.
+The loud beep makes everyone turn around, and I have to explain that no, it’s not a phone call or a Snapchat notification.
+It’s my phone telling me I need sugar.
 It’s one of those little things that shouldn’t bother me, but it does.

 The Lows Are the Scariest Part

-The worst part of all of this?
-The lows.
+The worst part of all this is the lows.
 When my blood sugar drops too low, it’s terrifying.
-It feels like my whole body is shutting down, like I’m losing complete control.
-My hands go numb, my legs feel like they aren’t even mine, and my brain feels like it’s in a fog I can’t escape from.
+It feels like my body is shutting down.
+My hands go numb, my legs feel like they aren’t even mine, and my brain feels foggy and disconnected.

-But what’s even scarier is when I don’t realize how bad it is.
-There have been times when my friends have had to physically force a juice box into my mouth, making me swallow the juice while I was actively fighting them.
-And the worst part?
-I had no idea I was even doing it.
-It’s like my body is fighting everyone, including the people trying to help me.
+What’s even scarier is when I don’t realize how bad it is.
+There have been times when my friends had to physically force a juice box into my mouth and make me drink it while I was fighting them off.
+The worst part is I had no idea I was doing that.
+It’s like my body was fighting everyone, even the people trying to help me.
 It’s embarrassing.
 It’s frustrating.
-And it’s honestly terrifying to know that, in those moments, I’m not in control of myself.
+And it’s terrifying to know I’m not in control of myself in those moments.

 The Reality of Being 23 and Exhausted

-As someone who loves going out, hanging with friends, and being active, one of the hardest things about this diagnosis is just how exhausted I am all the time.
-It’s draining to constantly monitor my blood sugar, make sure I’m eating enough, and adjust my life around something I never had to think about before.
-I want to be able to go out and have fun without worrying about whether my blood sugar will crash in the middle of the night.
-I want to feel normal, but most days, I don’t.
+As someone who loves going out, spending time with friends, and staying active, one of the hardest parts of this diagnosis is the constant exhaustion.
+Monitoring my blood sugar, making sure I’m eating enough, and adjusting my life around something I never used to think about is overwhelming.
+I want to go out and have fun without worrying about crashing in the middle of the night.
+I want to feel normal.
+Most days, I don’t.

 A Different Kind of Diabetes

-One thing that makes my situation different from what most people expect with Type 2 diabetes is that my blood sugar is usually very low—it almost never gets too high.
-Because of that, I don’t use insulin like a lot of other diabetics do.
-Instead, my biggest battle is keeping my sugar up rather than bringing it down.
-People assume that diabetes always means you have to avoid sugar, but for me, it’s the opposite—I need sugar to keep myself functioning.
-It’s weird explaining that to people who don’t understand, and sometimes, I feel like I have to justify what I’m eating or why I need a juice box in the middle of a conversation.
+My situation is different from what most people picture when they think about Type 2 diabetes.
+My blood sugar is usually very low.
+It almost never goes too high.
+Because of that, I don’t use insulin like a lot of diabetics do.
+My biggest challenge is keeping my sugar up, not bringing it down.
+People assume diabetes means you have to avoid sugar, but for me, it’s the opposite.
+I need sugar to function.
+It’s hard explaining that to people who don’t understand.
+Sometimes I feel like I have to justify what I’m eating or explain why I’m sipping on a juice box in the middle of a conversation.

 Hiding My Dexcom